By Deborah Goonan, Independent American Communities

 Unfortunately, local governments in New Jersey are unaccountable to housing consumers, too.
 Because they are entitled to legal immunity, they can avoid liability for future claims of negligence.
 As for common property in an association-governed community, since the city or county isn’t responsible for maintaining it, there’s little incentive to enforce high quality construction standards.

-Insurance policies don’t cover construction defects, either.
+Insurance policies don’t cover construction defects, such as inappropriate fill or soil compaction.
 Insurance CEOs figured out a long time ago that, if they were to reimburse homeowners for their losses due to poor construction, they’d never turn a profit.

 Ultimately, a myriad of unknown risks and liabilities get passed onto homeowners.